Our approach to marketing your home.

 3. Buyer Showings

-We are always available to buyers who have a need to see the property.
-We do not intrude on established relationships that buyers may have with other licensees.
-Our reputation for respectful and fair dealings among our peers is a valuable asset for our seller clients.
-Where a buyer does not have representation, we disclose that we represent only the seller in such circumstances, leaving the buyer free to obtain separate representation, or allow us to assist them with the process of obtaining the property if they wish to.
-(Where a buyer is already our client, we obtain pre-authorization from buyer and seller to work as a neutral licensee, as provided by Alaska statute.)
+Bethany is always available to buyers who have a need to see the property.
+She does not intrude on established relationships that buyers may have with other licensees.
+Her reputation for respectful and fair dealings among her peers is a valuable asset for her seller clients.
+Where a buyer does not have representation, she discloses that she represents only the seller in such circumstances, leaving the buyer free to obtain separate representation, or allow her to assist them with the process of obtaining the property if they wish to.
+(Where a buyer is already Bethany's client, she obtains pre-authorization from buyer and seller to work as a neutral licensee, as provided by Alaska statute.)

 4. Targeted newspaper advertising